The American Bible Challenge: Season one

 The first season of The American Bible Challenge premiered its first of nine episodes on August 23, 2012.
-An audience of 1.730 million viewers watched the debut episode, making it GSN's highest-rated original program in its history.
+An audience of 1.73 million viewers watched the debut episode, making it GSN's highest-rated original program in its history.
 In total, when combined with a rerun of the episode later that evening, the show brought in over 2.3 million viewers (1.730 million at 8:00 p.m., 571,000 at 11:00 p.m.) for the night.
 On October 18, 2012, Team Judson's Legacy, consisting of married couple Drake and Christina Levasheff of Irvine, California and their friend Dean Bobar, were crowned champions of the inaugural season's tournament, winning a total of $140,000 for Hunter's Hope, a leukodystrophy charity, chosen in honor of the Levasheffs' son, Judson, who had died in 2007 of late-onset Krabbe disease.
 By the end of the first season, the series had become GSN's most successful original program ever, garnering a total of over 13 million total viewers.

 Season two

 A second nine-episode season of the series was announced on October 9, 2012.
 GSN advertised that auditions would be held nationwide in November and December, and that the season would also feature the addition of Franklin to the series.
-The second season premiered on GSN March 21, 2013 debuting to 1.152 million viewers.
-On May 23, 2013, Team Wagner Warriors, consisting of brothers Joshua, Jesse, and Daniel Wagner from Owasso and Tulsa, Oklahoma, were crowned champions of the second season, winning a total of $140,000 for Wagner Ministries International, a missionary organisation founded by their father.
+The second season premiered on GSN March 21, 2013, debuting to 1.152 million viewers.
+On May 23, 2013, Team Wagner Warriors, consisting of brothers Joshua, Jesse, and Daniel Wagner from Owasso and Tulsa, Oklahoma, were crowned champions of the second season, winning a total of $140,000 for Wagner Ministries International, a missionary organization founded by their father.
 A portion of the winnings was used for Wagner Ministries' involvement in the "One Nation One Day" evangelical event in Honduras in July 2013.
 The Wagners had previously won the national championship of Assemblies of God Teen Bible Quiz three times in four years.